Impact of Budget Cuts on the California Community Colleges:

 - California community colleges train 80 percent of firefighters, law enforcement personnel, and emergency medical technicians.

-- Twenty-eight percent of University of California and 55 percent of California State University graduates started at a California community college.
+- Twenty-nine percent of University of California and 51 percent of California State University graduates started at a California community college.

 - Transfer students from the California Community Colleges to the University of California system currently account for 48 percent of UC’s bachelor’s degrees in science, technology, engineering and mathematics.

 - Community colleges offer associate degrees and short-term job training certificates in more than 175 fields, and approximately 25,000 apprentices are educated each year to meet the demand for a skilled workforce.

 - Nearly 42 percent of all California veterans receiving GI educational benefits attend a California community college for workforce training, to earn an associate degree or to work toward transferring to a four-year university.

 High return on college education: